hybrid agile teams

 Sprint planning

 Sprint planning kicks off a sprint by establishing the sprint goal, what can be done during the sprint, and how the chosen work will be completed.
-Developers, the product owner, and Scrum master attend.
+Developers, the product owner, and the Scrum master attend.
 During this event, it’s important for the entire team to agree on the sprint goal and their part in achieving it because they are jointly accountable for demonstrating the valuable outcomes achieved at the sprint review.
 The greater the depth of their agreement as a team, the more motivated they’ll be knowing the work will be inspected in the sprint review.

 In a hybrid setting, coming to this consensus and ensuring that all team members are bought in on the goal is tricky.
 Don’t be concerned if sprint planning runs longer than in the past because coming to an agreement can sometimes take longer when teams are hybrid.
 Also, be aware that remote team members may face at-home distractions or feel left out of decisions unless the facilitator takes significant care.